-Homeowners insurance is a great way to protect your home.
-It’ll cover your personal belongings and your home’s structure.
+Homeowners insurance is a great way to protect your house.
+It’ll cover your personal belongings and your building’s structure.
 But it won’t cover everything.
 You might need extra protection for your home to avoid any needless disasters.

-This article will teach you about endorsements and how you can take advantage of them.
-We’ll tell you about how endorsements work.
-You’ll also learn about who needs a home insurance endorsement.
-We’ll also define all the types of endorsements that most insurers offer.
-Finally, we’ll answer some frequently asked questions about home endorsements.
+This article will teach you about home insurance riders and endorsements.
+We’ll tell you about how they work and who needs them added to their homeowners policy.
+We’ll also define all the endorsement types that most insurers offer.
+Finally, we’ll answer some frequently asked questions on the topic.

 How Endorsements Work